heptarch/heptarch.github.io/drafts/demon.md

 Luck is fickle.
 But perhaps—if only to satisfy my curiosity—you might explains what has occupied you these last six months."

-Ellen has been flashing light along the despatch tubes, through filters, lenses, and cylinderical drums of ethylene, towards Chancery Lane.
-Some bounces back, some doesn't.
-The lost light is entangled with ethylene molecules.
-The light that returns contains messages from the demon.
-From transmission coefficients and phase shifts, she decodes a specific set of radio frequency pulses to apply at specific locations in specific vats.
+Ellen pauses.
+"Flashing light along Holborn.
+Some bounces back, some doesn't."
+The Duke looks puzzled.
+"Forgive me, but that is what you were doing two years ago, was it not?"
+Ellen continues: "Lost light is recorded into the ethylene.
+Reflected light contains instructions."
+The Duke: "How?"
+"From transmission coefficients and phase shifts.
+They translate into carefully calibrated magnetic pulses on specific vats.
+We've had to extend governor theory *quite* considerably."

+The Duke: "What do you mean 'instructions'?
+From who?"

-One molecule at a time, she is teleporting the demon out of Ede & Ravenscroft.
+One molecule at a time, she is teleporting a demon out of the fourth dimension.

 <p align="center">
   ⁂